 Evidence that covers shorter periods of time

-These documents count as evidence for 1 month if they have a single date on.
+These documents count as evidence for one month if they have a single date on them.
 They can be used to cover a longer period of time if they have a start and end date covering longer than a month.

 - bank statement showing payments received or spending in the UK

 - payslip for a UK-based job

 - water, gas or electricity bill showing a UK address

 - landline or mobile telephone, TV or internet bill showing a UK address

 - domestic bill, such as for home repairs, vet’s services or insurance, and evidence of payment

 - card or letter from your GP, hospital or other healthcare professional confirming appointments you have made or attended

 - letter from a government department, public service or charity that show you dealt with them on a particular date or for a particular period (for example Job Centre Plus or Citizens Advice)

 - passport stamp confirming entry at the UK border

 - used travel ticket confirming you entered the UK from another country

 - invoice for work you have done in the UK and evidence of payment

 Documents you cannot use as evidence